 For any MPL Address cleansing exercise which requires Electricity Suppliers to provide data extracts, each Distribution Network Operator shall obtain the prior agreement of each Electricity Supplier (such agreement not to be unreasonably withheld or delayed), such agreement to include details of the volume of Metering Points, frequency and timescales.

-Where a Distribution Network Operator identifies Metering Points with address quality issues which the Distribution Network Operator is not itself able to rectify, then the Distribution Network Operator shall contact the Registered Electricity Supplier to request any further information which the Registered Electricity Supplier may hold.
+Where a Distribution Network Operator identifies Metering Points with address quality issues which the Distribution Network Operator is not itself able to rectify, then the Distribution Network Operator shall contact the Registered Supplier to request any further information which the Registered Supplier may hold.
 The request shall include the reason that the request has been made.

 Following receipt of a request under Paragraph 4.6, the Electricity Supplier shall take all reasonable steps to provide the Distribution Network Operator with any and all address data (other than the MPL Address) which the Electricity Supplier holds and believes to be accurate.
-The data shall be provided as specified in the Data Specification.
+The data shall be provided in the Address Data Cleanse File as specified in the Data Specification.

-Address information transferred pursuant to Paragraph 4.7 shall be transferred by a secure method in an encrypted spreadsheet.
+Address information transferred pursuant to Paragraph 4.7 shall be transferred by a secure method.
 Where a password is used to secure data, this shall be transferred in a separate transmission.

-The Distribution Network Operator shall validate the data provided by Electricity Suppliers pursuant to Paragraph 4.7, and if the address is deemed to be valid, the Distribution Network Operator shall update the address within its Electricity Retail Data Service, and send the Notification of Distributor Changes to Metering Point Details Market Message in accordance with Paragraph 6.
+The Distribution Network Operator shall validate the data provided by Electricity Suppliers pursuant to Paragraph 4.7, and if the address is deemed to be valid, the Distribution Network Operator shall update the address within its Electricity Retail Data Service, and send the required Market Messages in accordance with Paragraph 6.

 Creation of REL Addresses